thd-research/calf-rl-mobile-robot/docs/get_started.md

 ## Perform learning process in Gazebo

-Open another Terminal, to navigate to the workspace folder inside docker.
+Open another Terminal to navigate to the workspace folder inside docker.

 ``` bash
 cd regelum-ws